dibyendumajumdar/ravi/readthedocs/ravi-reference.rst

 Optional Static Typing
 ----------------------
-Ravi allows you to annotate ``local`` variables and function parameters with static types.
-The supported types and the resulting behaviour are as follows:
+Ravi allows you to optionally annotate ``local`` variables and function parameters with static types.

+Function return types cannot be annotated because in Lua, functions are un-named values and there is no reliable way for a static analysis of a function call's return value.

+The supported type annotations are as follows:

 ``integer``
   denotes an integral value of 64-bits.